HendrikPetertje/rails-with-webpack/README.md

 # Webpack test app

+One of the front-enders in my development project kept complaining about the fact that we are using Webpacker to leverage Javascript, CSS and images in our project.
+Webpacker is pretty awesome but it adds a lot of extra stuff to the webpacker configuration, it turns the configuration into a murky yaml file and rails tends to run all kinds of own scripts on top of webpack like rails' native uglifier and the likes.

-This is a test app that utilizes webpack without the Webpacker gem.
+So this is a test app that utilizes webpack without the Webpacker gem.
 The target of this project is to try out mixing vanilla Webpack with rails.

-In previous projects where both Webpack and Sprockets do their thing I noticed that it's hard to contain one javascript compiler (uglifier running on both sprockets and webpack, ruby generating webpack config and lots of automatically added plugins and configs that are hard to work with when dealing with specific frameworks).

-The target of this Readme is to go over
+In this README I'll go over:

 - How to install Webpack in a brand new rails project
 - How to run the rails project in development/test server mode (using rspec &